swaptacular/swpt_accounts/protocol.rst

   ``coordinator_type``, ``coordinator_id``, and
   ``coordinator_request_id`` values as the received `PreparedTransfer`_ message.
-Additionally, the values of the other fields in the received `PreparedTransfer`_ message MAY be verified as well, so as to ensure that the server behaves as expected.
+Additionally, the values of the other fields in the received message MAY be verified as well, so as to ensure that the server behaves as expected.

 .. [#dismiss-transfer] A prepared transfer is dismissed by sending a `FinalizeTransfer`_ message, with zero ``committed_amount``.